 When Google finishes and displays your results, click the “Keyword ideas” tab below the graph to see your list of competitor keywords.

 SEMRush has a fabulous organic keyword tool which can show the ranking terms for just about any domain.
 It’s as simple as inputting your competitor’s website and looking at the list which SEMRush provides.

-But on top of that, SEMRush also provides the URL which ranks for each term, which further allows you to understand what pieces of content are working especially well for your competition.
+But on top of that, the SEMRush tracker also provides the URL which ranks for each term, which further allows you to understand what pieces of their content marketing are working especially well for your competition.

 More Tools for Competitor Keyword Research

-Different online tools will provide a list of your competitor’s PPC keywords (for AdWords, Bing Ads, etc.) with just a quick search.
-Our preferred search tools are SpyFu (free or premium) and SEMRush (free or premium), but a complete list of additional tools and options are below.
+Different online keyword tools will provide a list of your competitor’s PPC keywords (for AdWords, Bing Ads, etc.) with just a quick search.
+Our preferred search tools are SpyFu (free or premium) and SEMRush (free or premium), but a complete list of additional premium and free tools and options are below.